microsoft/tilecode/manual.md

 ![player resting](pics/restingPlayer.JPG)

-Select the space that the player is on and then select the water tile, which will apply green check mark to that tile, as shown below.
+Select the space that the player is on and then select the water tile, which will apply a green check mark to that tile, as shown below.

 ![water under player](pics/waterUnderPlayer.JPG)

-Now press the B button and move to space to the right of the player spriter in the *Do* section:
+Now press the **B** button and move to space to the right of the player spriter in the *Do* section:

 ![command menu](pics/addCommandPlayer.JPG)